Disease/Disorder

 Post-transplant: ultrasound to diagnose possible obstruction, fluid collections, abscess, pyelonephritis, and infection, color flow doppler to diagnose possible vascular occlusion or stenosis, bone density scan, CT or MRI as indicated and ultimately biopsy to diagnose graft dysfunction.

 Selection of an assessment tool has to be based on the outcomes that are to be measured.
-Good pre-screening instruments include: Psychosocial Assessment of Candidates for Transplantation and the Transplant Evaluation Rating Scale which are useful for identifying areas of particular concern or areas requiring additional information from patients and/or families.26 The health care professional performing the evaluation (eg, social worker, psychiatrist, psychiatric nurse practitioner) should be knowledgeable of and experienced in the psychosocial aspects of transplantation.23 For functional capacity or mobility, the 6 Minute Walk Test and Timed Up and Go are good choices.
+Good pre-screening instruments include: Psychosocial Assessment of Candidates for Transplantation and the Transplant Evaluation Rating Scale which are useful for identifying areas of particular concern or areas requiring additional information from patients and/or families.28 The health care professional performing the evaluation (e.g., social worker, psychiatrist, psychiatric nurse practitioner) should be knowledgeable of and experienced in the psychosocial aspects of transplantation.29 For functional capacity or mobility, the 6 Minute Walk Test and Timed Up and Go are good choices.
 Appropriate Quality of life assessment instruments include Medical Outcomes Study Short Form-36 (SF-36).
 Nutritional evaluation tools include global assessment and mid-upper arm circumference.
 Imaging studies serve as prognosticators.
-In kidney transplants, the Nuclear renal scan reflects early renal function and Doppler ultrasonography and Resistive and Pulsatile Index assist in predicting early and long-term outcomes.19 Depending on the pattern of liver test, magnetic resonance imaging, computed tomography, endoscopic retrograde cholangiopancreatography, and sonography may be appropriate in liver transplant recipients.
-16
+In kidney transplants, the Nuclear renal scan reflects early renal function and Doppler ultrasonography and Resistive and Pulsatile Index assist in predicting early and long-term outcomes.20 Depending on the pattern of liver test, magnetic resonance imaging, computed tomography, endoscopic retrograde cholangiopancreatography, and sonography may be appropriate in liver transplant recipients.16

-Early prediction of outcomes: Several things may be used for early outcome prediction, such as the trend in creatinine level, especially in the first 6 months after kidney transplantation.
+Early prediction of outcomes: Several circumstances may be used for early outcome prediction, such as the trend in need of renal replacement therapy after allograft transplantation; urine output creatinine level, especially in the first 6 months after kidney transplantation.
 For liver, post-operative day one is used to predict morbidity and mortality using serum bilirubin (for morbidity) and aspartate-aminotransferase (AST) (for mortality).

-Environmental: Patients are advised to protect themselves from sun exposure due to the increased risk of skin cancer.
-Drinking water should be filtered; raw food is discouraged.
-Travel should be halted at least for six months after the transplant and travel to third world countries is discouraged due to immunosuppression and the risk of infections.16
+Environmental: Allograft recipients are counsel after transplantation to incorporate life changes strategies to ensure safety with the goal to regain normal function and return to an active and productive life.
+Simple practices such as washing hands frequently, clean surfaces, keep immunizations updated, avoid exposure to sick contacts, among others are imperative to decrease risk to acquire infections.
+Patients are advised to protect themselves from sun exposure due to the increased risk of skin cancer.
+Drinking water should be filtered; raw food is discouraged and avoid consumption of unpasteurized foods.
+Travel should be halted at least for six months after the transplant and travel to third world countries is discouraged due to immunosuppression and the risk of infections.16 Transplant Centers are incorporating educational information to increase the knowledge of the risk of food, animal exposures, and other environmental exposures for the transplant recipient to stay healthy and prevent hospital admission.

 Social role and social support: Demand for solid organ transplantation is higher than the existent capacity.
 Efforts to increase awareness are necessary to support volunteerism in organ donation.
 However, there are still ethical issues around having family members approve to donate, even when the donor has already expressed his/her wish.

-Clinical competency in the early identification of brain death is key for early preparation of the donor, the donor’s family, and the consequent timely match of the recipient.
-It is imperative that the physician who determines brain death should not be associated with the transplant team and he should be consistent with the institutions clinical and ethical standards.
-It should not be overlooked that patients have the right to receive information and ask questions about the transplant procedure and give voluntary consent.
-In the setting of directed donation, organs for transplantation should be allocated to recipients on ethically sound criteria (eg, urgency of need, change in quality of life, likelihood of benefit).
+Another dilemma is the clinical competency in the early identification of brain death which can become a professional issue and this is key for the early preparation of the donor, the donor’s family, and the consequent timely match of the recipient.
+It is imperative that the physician who determines brain death should not be associated with the transplant team, and he should be consistent with the institutions clinical and ethical standards.
+Communication is another area that should not be overlooked; patients have the right to receive information and ask questions about the transplant procedure and give voluntary consent.
+In the setting of directed donation, organs for transplantation should be allocated to recipients on ethically sound criteria (e.g., urgency of need, change in quality of life, likelihood of benefit).
 Physicians should place candidates on a single waiting list, instead of multiple transplant centers.

 Rehabilitation Management and Treatments